TheWilley/reval/docs/plugins.md

   - `flags`: Optional regex flags (e.g., `i` for case-insensitive).

 - **Notes**:
-  - Because the value of a given option is not given in the `evaluate` function, its important that you check what your option `type` is set to so you can handle the input appropriately.
+  - Because the value of a option is not given in the `evaluate` function, its important that you check what your option `type` is set to so you can handle the input appropriately.
 This is why I convert my options values to a string, as typescript otherwise will complain since it does not know which type is expected.

 ## Registering the Plugin

-By default, all plugins are defined in one big chunk as a default exported object within `src/plugins/plugin.ts`.
+By default, all plugins are defined in one big chunk as a default exported object within `src/plugins/plugins.ts`.

 You can either add your plugin there directly, or define your plugin in a seperate object by using the `Plugin` type.